Bo-Brown-Dev/Road-Crossings/README.md

  **These points are inferences, not observations.**
 <br></br>
   If you do not wish to introduce inferential data to your dataset, care should be taken to either validate or remove crossing points.

+  **Validating Crossings:**

   Validating that a road was able to be crossed for the subject animal is a good idea.
-The data can be removed by filtering out points where "crossing_point?" attribute is True.
 If validating the data, keep in mind that a trajectory may cross a road, but that doesn't mean that the animal was ever recorded to be in this location.
-Use tracker accuracy and proximity of observations to determine which crossing points are valid.
+Use tracker accuracy and proximity of recorded observations to determine which crossing points are valid.
   Note also that the animal could go around the road, under the road, and over the road.
+It is also possible that inaccurate gps data indicates that an animal has crossed the road when they simply approached a road but turned back before crossing it.
 Using the attributes provided by OSM may help to identify how likely it is that a crossing point is valid in these cases.

-It is also possible that inaccurate gps data indicates that an animal has crossed the road when they simply approached a road but turned back before crossing it.
+**Removing Crossings from the dataset:**

+  The data can be removed by converting the Trajectory to a DataFrame (table), and filtering out points where the "crossing_point?" attribute is True.

 <br></br>

 ## I/O Dictionary